U.S. top court rules for Glaxo on overtime pay

 The federal Fair Labor Standards Act generally requires companies to pay workers overtime, but includes numerous exemptions for some white-collar workers, including those classified as "outside salesmen."

-Swiss drugmaker Novartis NOVN.VX in January agreed to pay $99 million (63 million pounds) to settle a similar overtime lawsuit.
+Swiss drugmaker Novartis in January agreed to pay $99 million to settle a similar overtime lawsuit.
 That settlement came after the 2nd Circuit Court of Appeals ruled sales representatives were not exempt, a holding that the Supreme Court has now rejected.

 The ruling will not effect the Novartis settlement, which has received final court approval.
 But the company applauded the Supreme Court decision.